adamharris30/MiaDE/UseCase1.md

 Stakeholders:
-Developer: To provide the correct project information, and receive the correct results
-Me: Make sure that license and vulnerabilities are being written to the database
+Developer: To provide the correct project information, and receive the correct results Scan Tool Designer: Make sure that license and vulnerabilities are being written to the database

 Preconditions:
 Relevant file/package information is in the NIST vulnerability database